-Interview one of your family members or friends.
+- Interview one of your family members or friends.
 You can interview them in person, on the phone, or virtually.
-Ask them the same questions about their experience during the quarantine.
+Ask them the same questions about their time at home.
 Compare their responses to your answers.
 What is similar about your experiences and feelings?
-What is different?
+What is different? - If facilitating in person, have youth use their handouts to find others in the group who had the same answers to the questions that they did.
+They can use the handout like a bingo card and mark off when they find someone.

 - What was this activity like?
 What was easy?
-What was difficult? - What were some of the changes that you experienced when the quarantine began? - What were some of the feelings that you talked about? - How are you staying busy at home? - What ideas would you share with your friends on how to stay busy? - What are you most looking forward to when this is over?
+What was difficult? - What were some of the changes that you experienced when your time at home began? - What were some of the feelings that you talked about? - How are you staying busy at home? - What ideas would you share with your friends on how to stay busy? - What are you most looking forward to?

-Talk Show Interview Handout
+TV Interview Handout

-Instructions: Pretend that you are being interviewed for a talk show.
+Instructions: Pretend that you are being interviewed for a TV show.
 Think about your answers to these questions.
 Then, create a video or audio recording of yourself responding to the questions.

-What are three words to describe feelings that you've had during the quarantine?
-How are you feeling today?
-What are some of the things that changed for you since the quarantine started (like doing school at home)?
-What are some of the things that you do to keep busy at home?
-What are some of the activities or things that you have enjoyed?
-What are some of the activities or things that you aren't enjoying?
-What are some of the things that you miss?
-Who are you staying connected with and how do you stay connected?
-Who are some of the people that you miss seeing?
+What are 3 words to describe feelings What are some of the things that you What are some of the activities or that you've had during your time at do to keep busy at home? things that you like doing? home?
+What are some of the activities or What are some of the things that you Who are you staying connected with? things that you don't like doing? miss? who are you staying connected with: things that you don't like doing: 1111333 ) N/I - I - I - I Who are some of the people that you miss seeing?
 Were there any special events that you celebrated?
-What have you learned from the experience?
-What are you most excited to do when the quarantine is over?
+What have you learned from the experience? iiiss seeing: celebrateu: experience:

-Activity Jar
+Busy Jar

 Summer days can feel like long periods of time to fill.
-Plus, with many families still sheltering in place, youth are in need of activity ideas to offset their boredom.
+Plus, with many families still sheltering in place, youth are in need of activity ideas to fill their days.
 As part of the 'Who I Am' unit, this social and emotional learning (SEL) activity is designed to help youth identify activities that they can do on their own to keep them learning and engaged.
 This activity supports the development of creative thinking, self-awareness, problem-solving and perseverance.